Swallowtail Apprenticeship Program

 Apprentices are expected to work 5 days per week on the farm, at least 1 Saturday market per month and all Saturday Farm to Table dinners and Fall & Spring Festivals.
 Apprentices can expect to work with Nicholas, Mattie, Noah, Mariana or Joelle, about 60% of the time and expect to work independently about 40% of the time.

-We host dinners monthly beginning in October and ending in June, with the exception of our festival months, November and April.
+We host dinners 9 Farm to Table dinners, one each month throughout the season, beginning in October and ending in June.
 Farmers Market and CSA distributions occur on Wednesday evenings from 4-7, Fridays from 4-6, and Saturdays from 8:30-noon.
 Farmers Markets and CSA distributions are rotated among apprentices and staff, and apprentice responsibilities will grow during the course of the season.

 Apprentices take part in our weekly chore rotation including, greenhouse management, animal care taking, preparing breakfast, preparing lunch, and maintaining cleanliness in the barn, and general tidiness of the farm as a whole.
 Detailed expectations for each of these chores is posted in the barn.
 Some chores, such as animal care taking and greenhouse management, carry through over the weekend.
 Apprentices are free to barter or exchange with one another to cover those chores.
 Morning farm chores take place outside the scheduled work day.
 On certain days, the farm team will put in extra hours to accomplish a time sensitive task.
 We will do our best to give advance notice of this whenever possible.
 We value both our working time and our leisure time, and will do our utmost to cultivate a high quality of life for all at the farm.